cwebber314/AbsoluteGemsMeta/BeerMe.md

 The application should be running [here](http://34.170.230.194:8080/)

-## Compute Engine

-The frontend and the backend run on the `scratchbox-1` compute engine.

 ## Frontend

 The Frontend provides the interface.
 It uses NodeJS to run the server.